 English Bluebell is also known as Hyacinthoides.
 This plant grows from a bulb and is an excellent species to grow under deciduous trees or in drifts in the yard.

 The plants have delicate, scented, blue blossoms, although there are cultivars with white or pink flowers that are not as popular.

 The Epimedium plant is also known as the barrenwort, and it is a low-growing perennial.
 This is one plant often grown for its foliage, but many of these plant species have small, starry flowers that may be yellow, cream, or pink as some possibilities.
 Some are evergreen, but others die during the winter.

 The foxtail lily or Eremurus is a stately flower, the tallest of which is Eremurus robustus.
 These plants produce star-shaped flowers, which may be a variety of colors such as yellow, pink, and orange.
 These tall plants are prone to being damaged by wind and should be planted in a protected area.

 Erica is also referred to as winter or alpine heath.
 The plant is an evergreen shrub that can spread to around 20 inches.
-The plants range from having dark green leaves to bronze tinged foliage.
+The plants range from having dark green foliage to bronze tinged foliage.

-The flowers may be colors such as pink, red, or white, and you can mix and match the colors for a veritable patchwork in your yard or garden.
+These vibrant flowers may be colors such as pink, red, or white, and you can mix and match the colors for a veritable patchwork in your yard or garden.